In this Article

 - MRI of the veins to locate a thrombus

-- Contrast venography is the best method to identify clots but is quite expensive and invasive
+- Contrast venography, which is one of the best methods to identify clots (but it is quite expensive and invasive)

 Thrombosis kills someone every five minutes.
 As the risks of blood clots during pregnancy are significantly increased, it could cause serious damage to both you and your unborn child.
 Some of the complications that can emerge in your body from developing pregnancy blood clots are:

 1. Pulmonary Embolism

 When an embolus moves from its initial location, it is driven around by the bloodstream.
 If it somehow makes it to the lungs, it is known as a Pulmonary Embolism (PE).
 PE is a type of VTE along with DVT.
 This condition can drastically reduce oxygen levels, damaging multiple tissues and organs in the body.
 The symptoms of PE are shortness of breath, feeling faint, irregular heartbeat and anxiety.